What you need to know

 A mathematician’s pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of mathematicians is projected to show little or no growth from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+Overall employment of mathematicians is projected to grow 30 percent from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.

 The amount of digitally stored data will increase over the next decade as more people and companies conduct business online and use social media, smartphones, and other mobile devices.